nikouu/mGBA-http/docs/FullGuide.md

 ## Setup

 1. Ensure you have [mGBA](https://mgba.io/downloads.html)
-1. Download both mGBA-http and `mGBASocketServer.lua` from the [Releases](https://github.com/nikouu/mGBA-http/releases/latest) section.
+1. Download both mGBA-http and `mGBA-http.lua` from the [Releases](https://github.com/nikouu/mGBA-http/releases/latest) section.
 2. Run mGBA-http
 ![](Images/mgba-httpStart.jpg)
 1. Open mGBA and click Tools > Scripting to open the Scripting window.
 ![](Images/ScripingMenuItem.jpg)
 1. In the scripting window click File > Load script to bring up the file picker dialog.
 ![](Images/LoadScript.jpg)
-1. Select the `mGBASocketServer.lua` file you downloaded earlier
+1. Select the `mGBA-http.lua` file you downloaded earlier
 2. Load up a ROM in mGBA
 3. Done. mGBA is now ready to accept commands from mGBA-http.